 If you feel you can’t find the time to organize your home I suggest working in small amounts of time.
 15 minutes is a good amount of time to be able to accomplish many organizing tasks without feeling overwhelmed.
-If at the end of 15 minutes you have time to continue working, I suggest setting a timer for 15 more minutes to finish a larger task or moving onto another 15 minute task.
+If at the end of 15 minutes you have time to continue working, I suggest setting a timer for 15 more minutes to finish a larger task or move onto another 15 minute task.
 I’m sharing 10 Spaces to easily Organize in 15 Minutes.
 Hopefully you’ll get the organizing bug and continue organizing the rest of your house, or at least one room for now.

 Laundry Supply Cabinet – It’s pretty obvious what belongs in the laundry room so it shouldn’t be too difficult to organize.
 Start with getting everything out of there that doesn’t belong.
 Search your house for a basket to contain all of the small laundry supplies.
-Wipe up any spills frequently and return supplies back to the cabinet.
+Wipe up any spills and return supplies back to the cabinet.

 Your Purse – I recommend cleaning your purse out every night or at the very least a couple times a week.
 Random things can get tossed into it several times a day and before you know it you can’t find anything.
 Use separate bags to hold different things so you can find things quickly.
 I also like to have designated pockets for everything to make sure they’re put back where they belong.
 It’s a really good idea to have a special place for your keys.

 What space are you going to organize first?
 Set a timer and get busy.
 You’ve got this!

 Pin it for later: 10 Spaces to Organize in 15 Minutes